SitecorePowerShell/Book/working_with_sitecore_items.md

 Home True     {en, de-DE, es-ES, pt... {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} Sample Item
 ```

 As you may have noticed, the `/sitecore` portion of the path is unnecessary.
-This is because the *sitecore* item is represented by the root item of the drive `master:` and is therefore optional.
+This is because the *Sitecore* item is represented by the root item of the drive `master:` and is therefore optional.

 Let's have a look at the equivalent code in C#.